Ricky Shaw

-Ricky Andrew Shaw (born July 28, 1965) is an American former professional football linebacker in the National Football League (NFL) for the New York Giants and Philadelphia Eagles.
-He played college football at Oklahoma State University and was selected 92nd overall in the fourth round of the 1988 NFL draft.
+Ricky Andrew Shaw (born July 28, 1965) is an American former professional football player who was a linebacker in the National Football League (NFL) for the New York Giants and Philadelphia Eagles.
+He played college football for the Oklahoma State Cowboys and was selected 92nd overall in the fourth round of the 1988 NFL draft.
 He is now a physical education coach at Orange Youth Academy in Orlando, Florida.
 Shaw works with young men who are in a residential facility operated by Florida Department of Juvenile Justice.